basarevych/utp-punch/example/README.md

 6. You will see the VMs playing ping-pong even though they are both behind NAT

-You can ommit setting DEBUG env variable to make it less verbose
+You can omit setting DEBUG env variable to make it less verbose